purescript/registry-dev/README.md

 achieve when talking of a PureScript registry, and that we think this design covers:
 - **independent**: we're coming from a situation when relying on a third party registry has faulted us, so we'd need something that we can control and possibly host ourselves.
-- **immutabile**: published packages are immutable - once a version has been published then its source code is forever packaged in the tarball uploaded to our storage(s).
+- **immutable**: published packages are immutable - once a version has been published then its source code is forever packaged in the tarball uploaded to our storage(s).
   The only exception is that **unpublishing** will be possible for some time after publishing.
   This goal also directly stems from our experience with Bower, where we were not able to